SSC-ICT-Innovatie/nl-kat-coordination/INSTALLATION.md

 ## Object Sets

 The [object sets](http://localhost:8000/en/object-sets/) are a subset of objects of the same type, i.e. hostnames or ipaddresses currently.
-They can be used to filter the ipaddress and hostname pages and schedules a plugin for a specific subset of data.
+They can be used to filter the ipaddress and hostname pages and schedule a plugin for a specific subset of data.
 As typically the object type and scan level is not enough granularity to define how and when certain objects should be scanned, this is a particularly useful feature for larger installations.